-The Office of General Counsel (OGC), the legal department of the AMA, is recruiting law students enrolled in American Bar Association accredited law schools to clerk at the AMA Headquarters in Chicago during the summer academic semester.
+The Office of the General Counsel (“OGC”), the legal department of the American Medical Association (“AMA”), is seeking law students from American Bar Association accredited law schools to intern at the AMA.

-Interns will also be able to attend the AMA’s Annual Meeting in June to observe the formal proceedings and discussion on policy, governance, social and health care issues on a national platform, with special focus on how OGC attorneys support the proceedings.
+In addition to the above responsibilities, legal interns working at AMA’s Chicago headquarters will also have the opportunity to attend the AMA’s Annual Meeting in June to observe the formal House of Delegates proceedings and discussion on policy, governance, social and health care issues on a national platform, with special focus on how OGC attorneys support the proceedings.